FAQ: What Are the Highest-Paying Social Work Jobs?

 - Finding shelter for those experiencing homelessness.

-- Locate counseling for people affected by domestic violence.
+- Seeking counseling and related services for people affected by domestic violence.

 - Counseling hospital patients who have chronic or acute illnesses.